PseudoDevs/IamGhost/FATAL3.md

-Last updated: 2024-04-02 18:00:53
+Last updated: 2024-04-02 18:01:26
-Random Quote: We don't know a millionth of one percent about anything. - Thomas Edison
+Random Quote: Persuasion is often more effectual than force. - Aesop